nt246/NTRES6940-data-science/lecture_notes/lesson8-tidy-data.md

 ## Announcements

-  - Will need a longer Zoom session next week
   - Homework 3 is due tonight, Homework 4 is posted under `assignments`

 <br>

 ## Today’s learning objectives

-In previous sessions, we learned to read in data, do some wrangling, and create a graph and table.
-In this session we’ll learn some tools to help make our data **tidy** and more coder-friendly.
+So far, we’ve only worked with data that were already formatted for effecient processing with tidyverse functions.
+In this session we’ll learn some tools to help get data into that format - make it **tidy** and more coder-friendly.
 By the end of today’s class, you should be able to:

   - Read different types of data into R
-  - Describe the tibble format
-  - Save plots and tables with R code
   - Describe the concept of tidy data
   - Determine whether a dataset is in tidy format
   - Use `tidyr::pivot_wider()` and `tidyr::pivot_longer()` to reshape